Updated: October 31, 2024

 To remain compliant, the IRS recommends that employers keep records of employee copies of form W-2 (and W-2c) that were returned to you as undeliverable for four years after your last completed tax filing — whether that filing is annual or quarterly.

 This may sound like a lot of information, but most of it should either be contained within the various employment tax forms you file with the IRS or documented in your bookkeeping if you keep a clean general ledger.
+We also have an comprehensive guide if you are looking for more information on payroll processing.

 How long does the FLSA say you must keep payroll records?